wrzlbrmft/arch-install/README.md

 arch-install/arch-install.sh
 ```

+**CAUTION:** The installation will delete *all* existing data on the
+installation device including all other partitions and operating systems on it.

 **NOTE:** For both the `root` and main user, and also if you enabled the
 LVM-on-LUKS encryption, you will have to type in some passwords during the
 installation process.

-Depending on your computer and internet connection speed, the installation takes
+Depending on your computer and internet connection speed, installing the
-45 minutes (downloading approx. 1.2 GB).
+defaults takes about 45 minutes (downloading 1.4 GB) and uses 10 GB of the
+installation device.

 The installation is done, once you see